 Surely you saw this coming, right?
-Of course, Far Cry 3 is the best Far Cry game.
-Ever.
+Of course, Far Cry 3 is the best game in the franchise.

-The developers took what made the second game successful to the next level with a villain that is probably one of my all-time favourite villains (in any form of entertainment).
+The developers took what made the second game successful to the next level with a villain who is probably one of my all-time favourite villains (in any form of entertainment).

 You play Jason, a privileged young adult wanting to party it up on an island in seventh heaven with his friends.
-Naturally, things go terribly wrong and his friends are captured by Vaas, a lunatic criminal who is the very definition of insanity.
+Naturally, things go terribly wrong, and his friends are captured by Vaas, a distraught criminal who is the very definition of insanity.

-A lot of my love for this game absolutely comes from Vaas (Michael Mando), but the open world was alluring to explore too.
-The grind of taking down camps, hunting animals for upgrades and taking down camps is so gratifying.
+A lot of my love for this game absolutely comes from Vaas (Michael Mando), but the open world was alluring to explore, too.
+The grind of taking down camps and hunting animals for upgrades and taking down camps is so gratifying.

 I had such a great time playing this game that, to this day, it is still one of my all-time favourite games.